jeromejaglale/JEROME-JAGLALE-IS24-full-stack-competition-req97073/README.md

 npm install
 npm build
 ```
-Then put the the `dist` folder at the root of a web server.
+Put the generated `dist` folder at the root of a web server.